FuelLabs/sway-applications/.devops/.template/README.md

 TODO: A summary of the application should be written here.

-More information about the contract can be found [here](./project/SPECIFICATION.md) and for the user interface [here](./ui/SPECIFICATION.md).
+More information about the contract can be found [here](./SPECIFICATION.md).

 ## Project structure